squinkylabs/SquinkyVCV/docs/sq2.md

 Always keep the following in mind:

-* The Clock Rate control only affectcs playback.
+* The Clock Rate control only affects playback.
 * The "grid" is merely a graphic overlay drawn on top of the edit window.
 It has no effect on playback.
 Ever.
 * If "snap to grid" is enabled, some note editing operations will quantize to the grid, but it will still have no effect at all at playback time.